TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 6/2 Corinthians 6.4.md

 ---

-but in everything commending ourselves, as ministers of God, in much patience, in afflictions, in necessities, in distresses,
+but in everything commending ourselves, as servants of God, in great endurance, in afflictions, in hardships, in distresses,